smikhalevski/roqueform/README.md

 // → 'qux'
 ```

-`setValue` can be called multiple times, but the most recent update would be propagated to the parent only after
+`setTransientValue` can be called multiple times, but the most recent update would be propagated to the parent only
-`dispatch`/`dispatchValue` call.
+after `dispatch`/`setValue` call.

 You can check that the field has a transient value using `isTransient` method: